 Remember the name – for if you forget to put “primary” in your internet search, you could be faced with reaching a shapewear site, which will do nothing for either your educational enlightenment or your self esteem!
 The best way to avoid such trouble is to add this page to your favourites.

 This blog is designed to interest school leaders and all those with a passion for developing teaching, learning and school leadership within our schools.

 To be clear, whilst the term, “vedette” is a military one, I have no intention of falling into the trap of consistently writing from an anti establishment perspective.
 It would be counter productive to consider government of any political colour as the enemy.
-As a serving head teacher, it is not for me to publicly support or oppose any particular party in relation to its education policy or wider philosophy.
+As a serving head teacher and school inspector, it is not for me to publicly support or oppose any particular party in relation to its education policy or wider philosophy.
 Indeed, to do so in my view would be to afford politicians a power which they do not have.
 It is those of us on the “front line” whose job it is to “go on the offensive” in order to try and make a difference to the quality of children’s learning and to positively influence, encourage and support other school leaders.

 It is the challenge and privilege of developing future school leaders that inspires me most.
 The overwhelming majority of teachers I work with are in the early stages of their careers.
 Bucking the national trend by keeping them within the teaching profession – fulfilled, challenged and supported whilst achieving highly, is my primary leadership challenge.
 As such, I’m delighted to have become an ambassador for the Leadership Matters organisation.

 This blog will always try to focus on promoting the hope that can be found within our country’s best schools.
 I’m sure that, on occasions, I might express frustration.
 However, I’ll leave complaining and confrontation to those organisations which are paid to do both.
 The first task for any school leader is to always portray a vision of a brighter future and this, dear reader, is where the Primary Vedette will always be looking to from his sentry post.